Don’t miss out on the celestial event on August 21, 2017.

 If you miss this year’s eclipse, be prepared to wait another seven years for the next total solar eclipse in North America happening in 2024.

 Viewing the eclipse over Grand Teton National Park

 Locals near Jackson and the southern ridge of Grand Teton National Park are in a spectacular location for viewing the total solar eclipse.
 On Monday, August 21, the centerline of the eclipse will pass over Grand Teton National Park.
+It is expected to be the busiest day in the park's history.
 The eclipse will begin around 10:17 a.m. over Jackson Hole and Grand Teton by 11:35 p.m.
 Both will fall under the path of totality and experience up to two minutes and 20 seconds of the total solar eclipse.
 The park expects the day of the eclipse to be one of the most occupied times in the year.

 “I’m hearing talk of anywhere from 25,000 to 75,000 above a normal day,” says a park official at Grand Teton National Park.
 “All lodging in and around Jackson is reserved and has been filled for quite some time.”

 The park plans to reroute trails and roads depending on the amount of traffic that day.
 The park staffers advise making preparations before the eclipse.
 Winging it on eclipse day won’t go according to plan.